sohaamir/MRICN/README.md

 There are three main parts:

 - aamir_vs_chris - this is an introduction to neuroimaging in Python using `nilearn` and `nibabel` (not necessary at all but there if you want to learn).
-- fc_conceptual_overview - this is a conceptual introduction to the type of functional connectivity we will be using in our practical (not completely necessary, but potentially useful for thining about what exactly we are measuring).
+- fc_conceptual_overview - this is a conceptual introduction to the type of functional connectivity we will be using in our practical (not completely necessary, but potentially useful for understanding what exactly we are measuring).
 - fc_tutorial_guide - this is the actual guide you will be doing, which performs a group-level functional connectivity analysis of resting-state data (necessary for everyone!)

 Here is a quick description of all three: